 Anya has directed new plays by Tom Donaghy, Mike Dowling, Kate Robin, Heather MacDonald, Jerome Hairston and Scott Organ at Atlantic Theater Company for the 10×25 Play Festival, New Works Series, and 24-Hour Plays, directing actors such as Liev Schrieber, Mary Steenburgen, Jason Ritter and Eddie Cahill.

-Anya teaches acting at Atlantic Theater Company Acting School.
-She has served as Adjunct Professor in the drama department at NYU and has directed classical work on the Tisch mainstage.
-At Atlantic Anya teaches script analysis classes in Chekhov, Throughline Technique, Shakespeare and Postwar British Drama- a class she developed based on her interest in the dialectical political theater movement that emerged in the UK after WWII, inspired by the work of Brecht.
+Anya teaches acting at The Atlantic Theater Company Acting School where she is considered a master teacher of Practical Aesthetics, an acting technique based on the teachings of Stanislavsky, Joseph Campbell and Aristotle.
+At Atlantic she teaches scene study classes in Chekhov, Throughline Technique, Shakespeare and Postwar British Drama- a class she created inspired by her love of the dialectical political theater movement that emerged in the UK after WWII and the innovations of Brecht.
 She has directed numerous student productions on the Atlantic’s Stage 2, including plays by Shakespeare, Chekhov, Thornton Wilder and Caryl Churchill.
+Anya is currently on the faculty at Brooklyn College, teaching Classics to the B.F.A. students in the Theater Department, and she has previously served as an Adjunct Professor in the drama department at Tisch/NYU where she directed on the mainstage.
 In 2013 and 2015 Anya was a guest director and guest speaker at the American Repertory Theater Institute for Advanced Theater Training at Harvard University.
 Read her commencement address to the 2015 Harvard M.F.A. graduates here.
-In 2016 she traveled to Brave Studios in Melbourne, Australia to teach an intensive Practical Aesthetics Masterclass.
-Anya is an Adjunct Professor in the Theater Department at Brooklyn College, teaching the plays of Anton Chekhov to the 3rd year B.F.A. acting students, and in the fall of 2017 was a visiting professor at Penn State, teaching Chekhov Scene Study to the M.F.A. acting students.
+She has taught Practical Aesthetics Masterclasses at the Penn State M.F.A.
+Acting program, at Brave Studios in Melbourne, Australia, and in 2018 will be teaching Practical Aesthetics in Mexico City.